1999 Rugby World Cup: Statistics

 The tournament's top point scorer was Argentina's Gonzalo Quesada, who scored 102 points.
-Jonah Lomu scored the most tries, eight in total, a rugby world cup record.
+Jonah Lomu scored eight tries, a Rugby World Cup record.

 Broadcasting

-British television rights holders ITV acted as the host broadcaster for the tournament, with coverage shown in 209 countries, to an audience of 3.1 billion viewers.
+British television rights holders ITV acted as the host broadcaster for the tournament, with S4C also broadcasting matches in the Welsh language. with coverage shown in 209 countries, to an audience of 3.1 billion viewers.
 In Australia, the event was broadcast by Seven Network.